Skip to main content

 Your body doesn't flush lead or PFAS like it does water.
 Lead binds to bone.
 PFAS bind to proteins in your blood and accumulate in organs.
 Every glass you drink adds to the total.
 A child who drinks water with 15 ppb lead every day for 10 years has been accumulating lead in their developing brain for a decade.
 The individual daily dose sounds harmless — the lifetime accumulation is not.

 This is also why scientists often argue for limits far below what's legally allowed.
-The EPA sets MCLs based on a combination of health science and what's technically feasible for utilities to achieve.
+The EPA sets MCLs based on a combination of health science and what's technically feasible for public water systems to achieve.
 The Environmental Working Group's health guideline for PFOA is 0.1 ppt — 40 times stricter than the EPA's limit of 4 ppt.
 Both are based on health research.
-The difference is what regulators believe utilities can practically achieve.
+The difference is what regulators believe public water systems can practically achieve.

 How to read your own water report

-When you look at a water quality report — whether from your utility's Consumer Confidence Report or from WaterCheckup — here's what to focus on:
+When you look at a water quality report — whether from your public water system's Consumer Confidence Report or from WaterCheckup — here's what to focus on:

 Check the unitIs the number in ppm, ppb, or ppt?
 A 6 ppt reading and a 6 ppm reading are a million times different.
 Always confirm the unit before reacting.